jorgehatccrma/pyGrFNN/README.md

 Gradient Frequency Neural Networks in Python
 ============================================

-Author  : Jorge Herrera (jorgeh@ccrma.stanford.edu)
+ - Author  : Jorge Herrera (jorgeh@ccrma.stanford.edu)
-Date    : May, 2014
+ - Date    : May, 2014

+A python implementation of Gradient Frequency Neural Networks or GrFNNs (pronounced Griffins), introduced by [Large et. al.](http://www.ccs.fau.edu/~large/Publications/LargeAlmonteVelasco2010.pdf).
+Dr. Large release a Matlab toolbox with an implementation (see [here](https://github.com/MusicDynamicsLab/GrFNNToolbox)). pyGrFNN was developed in parallel, so there are while there are lots of similarities, there are are some differences.

 Requirements
 ------------